 |Comparisons||Rules of ordering comparisons have been simplified.||It’s more complexed than python 3.|

 |Iterators and lists||Range() function introduced for iterations.||xrange() is used for iterations.|

 |Leak of variables||The value of variables doesn’t leak.||The value of the global variable got changed while using that in for-loop.|

 |Exceptions||Exception argument should be enclosed in parenthesis.||Exception argument can be enclosed in notations.|

 The above description can give you a good idea of the difference between Python 3 vs Python 2 versions.
-In the coming years, it will not be a surprise if python will be the most desired language among the IT companies and programmers.
+It will not be a surprise if python will be the most desired language among IT companies and programmers in the coming years.

 This has been a guide to Differences Between Python 3 vs Python 2.
-Here we have discussed their meaning, head to head comparison, key differences, along with infographics and comparison table.
+Here we have discussed their meaning, head-to-head comparison, key differences, along with infographics and a comparison table.
 You may also look at the following articles to learn more –